harsha-hl/KnowledgeGraph/README.md

 # Knowledge Graph web application using Spring Boot and Neo4J

-#### A graph analytics client application implementing a insight base using Neo4j cloud database and Springboot

 <p align="center"><img src="src/main/resources/static/landing.gif"/></p>

 The following prospects are handled by the application: